 How Economist views the world.

 Another good thing about podcast is that if you want to know about a book.
 Search the author on podcast, she probably summarized about her book already!
 A much better in depth TLDR version from the author!

-You can search the people being interviewed you found interesting, on these podcast apps, or Google it, to discover even more interesting people and podcasts.
+You can search the people you want to know on these podcast apps, or Google it, to discover even more interesting people and podcasts.

 I am mainly using these 3 apps: